 All of the information on this page can also be applied to all bipolar versions of the 555 timer.

-Individual LM558 timers are not designed to operate in an astable mode.
-Two 558 timers must be connected in a loop to make an astable oscillator.
+(3) Individual LM558 timers cannot operate in an astable mode.
+Two timers must be connected in a loop to make an astable oscillator.

 EDGE Triggered - means that the change in the output state of the timer is caused by a quickly falling or rising voltage at the input terminal.
 If the input voltage changes too slowly the output will not switch states.